 - HalfMile Trail Notes.
 The HalfMile app and maps no longer exist, unfortunately, but the Trail Notes are still a valuable source of information for the Pacific Crest Trail.

 - GPS Status & Toolbox app by MobiWIA-EclipSim (free).
 This simple and straightforward Android and Apple GPS app strips away the clutter to present GPS locations in a variety of formats the user can choose from, along altitude readings and compass heading.
-I like to use this app to verify my location on a paper map.
+I like to use this app to verify my location on a paper map and get a quick read on the altitude.

 - John Muir Trail on Groups.IO.
 This group, which evolved from a Yahoo group established in 1999, is informative, supportive and well-moderated, offering a discussion forum for absolutely any question you might have about hiking the John Muir Trail, from what food to take to locations of cell signals.
 Their extensive and up to date set of files contains valuable information about a variety of trip planning subjects, including a variety of spreadsheets to satisfy the geekiest engineer.

 Since the time I originally published this article (which has been updated regularly), more resources have been published.
-The products on this list remain my favorite resources, with the addition of the newer HikerBot app.
+The products on this list remain my favorite resources.
 I prefer to support these authors and cartographers who walk the trails themselves taking thousands of data points along the way to make their guides the most accurate they can be.

 The average hiker doesn’t need all of these items to have a successful JMT hike, but some combination of these navigation tools, guides and devices will aid in planning and finding your way.